 Reading Time: 6 minutesOur kids and teenagers are spending more and more of their days in front of screens: TVs, computers, iPads, smartphones, video games.
 While we struggle to keep up with them technologically, we also struggle to figure out whether all of this screen time is even good for them.
 Exactly how do children get addicted to video games and how much screen time is too much?

-According to a recent study in Britain, 97 per cent of 11- to 16-year-olds own a mobile phone – that’s eight per cent more than adults!
+According to a recent study in Britain, 97% of 11- to 16-year-olds own a mobile phone – that’s 8% more than adults!
 Most youngsters spend more than two hours in front of the television every day, and more than two million kids under 13 years old use Facebook, despite Facebook’s policy of requiring users to be at least 14.
 While we don’t know how many users are kids, recent reports show that more than 70 million people worldwide are playing Farmville – the online farming simulation game – every day!